 Nancy Bourbon Houser

-The Life Summary of Nancy Bourbon
+Brief Life History of Nancy Bourbon

 When Nancy Bourbon Houser was born on 19 November 1850, in Maury, Tennessee, United States, her father, Augustus Henry Houser, was 29 and her mother, Alice Elizabeth Kinzer, was 20.
 She married Samuel Giles Baker on 2 January 1868, in Maury, Tennessee, United States.
 They were the parents of at least 5 sons and 3 daughters.
-She lived in Hickman, Tennessee, United States in 1900 and Civil District 3, Hickman, Tennessee, United States in 1920.
+She lived in Hickman, Tennessee, United States for about 20 years and Civil District 3, Hickman, Tennessee, United States in 1920.
 She died on 27 April 1920, in Shady Grove, Hickman, Tennessee, United States, at the age of 69, and was buried in Hickman, Tennessee, United States.

 Photos and Memories (1)